 Hospitality Cart Rounder on the inpatient floors providing afternoon refreshments

 Clerical and administrative support in various hospital departments

 Volunteers are asked to commit to volunteering four hours a week for a minimum of 100 hours within a one-year time period.
 Whatever your interests, we will make an effort to find a position that matches your skills, interests, and availability.
 All volunteers must be comfortable in the hospital setting, sensitive to patient needs, and possess good interpersonal skills.

-In addition to a sense of satisfaction, there are many benefits to volunteering at Brigham and Women's Faulkner Hospital, like access to Partners Perks.
+In addition to a sense of satisfaction, there are many benefits to volunteering at Brigham and Women's Faulkner Hospital, like access to Mass General Brigham Perks.